-With Premiere Pro being such a popular software you also get to find a ton of presets, templates and LUTs which you can use.
+With this software being such a popular software you also get to find a ton of presets, Premiere Pro templates, and LUTs that you can use.

 The list of features this editing software has to offer is so long that there’s no point in outlining it here.
 I can only tell you that your only limit will be your creativity.

 So you can pretty much do whatever you want with the footage.